Ryo-N7/Ryo-N7.github.io/_posts/2019-05-16-introducing-tvthemes-package.md

 title: "Introducing {tvthemes}: ggplot2 palettes and themes from your favorite TV shows!"
 fb-img: https://i.imgur.com/0t1qEAVh.png
 share-img: https://i.imgur.com/URy88Fl.png
-tags: [ggplot2, color-palettes, ggplot2-themes, TV-shows, data-viz]
+tags: [ggplot2, color-palettes, ggplot2-themes, TV-shows, data-viz, r-bloggers]
 ---

 This blog post will provide an intro to {tvthemes} as well as some